cs230-stanford/website-2018-winter/_posts/2018-02-01-project-code-examples.md

 - [third post][tf-vision]: (Tensorflow - Vision) details for the computer vision example
 - [fourth post][tf-nlp]: (Tensorflow - NLP) details for the NER example

-__Goals of the starter code__
+__Goals of the code examples__

-- help students kickstart their project with a working codebase
+- help students kickstart their project with a working codebase.
 - in each tensorflow and pytorch, give two examples of a structured project: one for a vision task, one for a NLP task
 - through this codebase, explain and demonstrate the best practices for structuring a deep learning project